BananaAcid/adobe2affinity/other tools.md

 - aphalina - downloadable, WINDOWS, free tier, onetime purchase (1year updates) --> HTML5+SVG+JS output
 - SVG Animator - simplistic ... ( Usage is unique: https://svg-animator.vercel.app/guide )

-// SVGator is not a solution
+// SVGator is not a free solution

 ### Players
-- Ruffle Player / Wasm - SWF files
+- Ruffle Player / Wasm - for SWF files
-- Lottie -> alternative to swf - lottie player is free, there seem to free export plugins for a bunch of tools (but the Lottie Editor has a montly fee)
+- Lottie -> alternative to swf: lottie files - lottie player is free, there seem to free export plugins for a bunch of tools (but the Lottie Editor has a montly fee)

 ### Editors with animation interface
 - Adobe CS6 (last non subscription version) Flash Professional - has it all to the latest Flash Version, and use Ruffle with it. small cost buying it
 - Wick Editor for Animations - exports to its own html based file https://www.wickeditor.com/#/
 - SYNfig Animation Editor - exports to lottie format https://www.synfig.org/
-- Haiku Animator - free Lottie GUI - OSX prebuild binary, open source, ( https://www.haikuanimator.com/ , https://github.com/HaikuTeam/animator/ ) - result is a SVG
+- Haiku Animator - free Lottie GUI - result is a SVG - OSX prebuild binary, open source, ( https://www.haikuanimator.com/ , https://github.com/HaikuTeam/animator/ )

 ### Code Editors
 - flashdevelop (homepage is broken, code only)